GREATER ROCHESTER, NEW YORK

 ONTARIO COUNTY

-Population: 112,5707 (2022 est.) Land Area: 644 sq. mi.
-Largest Municipality: Geneva Population: 12,503 (2022 est.) With five of the 11 Finger Lakes located here, Ontario County is a gateway to leisure and adventure.
+Population: 112,707 (2022 est.) Land area: 644 sq. mi.
+Largest municipality: Geneva Population: 12,503 (2022 est.) With five of the 11 Finger Lakes located here, Ontario County is a gateway to leisure and adventure.
 A lively tourism industry welcomes year-round activities, including hiking, biking, boating, golfing, skiing and more.
 This is also wine and dine country.
 The Canandaigua Lake Wine Trail, ROC/FLX Craft Beverage Trail and a bounty of exceptional restaurants present deliciously diverse offerings.
 Luxe resorts and cozy bed and breakfasts with picturesque views invite you to stay as long as you like.

 WAYNE COUNTY